 Common Causes of Anger in Women

-More often than not, anger is a secondary emotion to a bigger, more underlying issue or emotion.
-Anger affects everyone regardless of age or gender, however women may be more susceptible to anger from issues related to women’s mental health, postpartum rage, and mom burnout.
-For moms, there can be a battle between mom rage and mom guilt that leaves you feeling stuck and frustrated, maybe even yelling at your kids.
+More often than not, anger in women is a secondary emotion to a bigger, more underlying issue or emotion.
+Anger affects everyone regardless of age or gender.
+However, women may be more susceptible to anger from problems related to women’s mental health, postpartum rage, and mom burnout.
+For moms, there can be a battle between mom rage and guilt that leaves them feeling stuck and frustrated.
 Health-related issues like endometriosis, menopause, or ovarian cancer greatly affect women, yet there is less literature and focus on finding treatment.

-An additional factor that contributes to anger issues in women is sexism, or society’s vast difference in reacting to men’s display of anger as opposed to a women’s display of anger.
-Women are also typically more susceptible to internalizing stressors related to work, friendships, relationships, and parenting expectations and responsibilities.
+An additional factor that contributes to anger issues in women is sexism or society’s vast difference in reacting to men’s display of anger as opposed to a woman’s.
+Women are also typically more sensitive to internalizing stressors related to work, friendships, relationships, and parenting expectations and responsibilities.

 - Poor communication